lf-edge/ekuiper/deploy/docker/README.md

 | EDGEX_TOPIC                | events                   | default.topic             |
 | EDGEX_SERVICE_SERVER       | http://localhost:48080   | default.serviceServer     |

-All of the configurations should set with corresponding values that set in file ``cmd/core-data/res/configuration.toml``, as listed in below.
+All of the configurations should be set with corresponding values that configured in file ``cmd/core-data/res/configuration.toml`` of EdgeX core-data service, as listed in below.

 ```
 [MessageQueue]